 Where datasets are gathered prospectively, informed consent is required for the use of the identifiable data being collected and, following anonymisation, for subsequent linkage to health record data in SAIL Databank.

 Sometimes studies that have informed consent (for example, clinical trials) want to be able to link SAIL data back to identifiable individuals.
 In these cases, the individuals must have given explicit consent to link their medical records.
 A copy of the consent form showing this will need to be provided to SAIL Databank.
-With appropriate patient level consent and alignment with data provider agreement, we can create the linkage in cooperation with NHS Wales Informatics Service, so that no identifiable information is brought into SAIL.
+With appropriate patient level consent and alignment with data provider agreement, we can create the linkage in cooperation with Digital Health and Care Wales, so that no identifiable information is brought into SAIL.

 * Please note that if you plan to bring data into SAIL Databank for linkage there are key fields required for the matching and anonymisation process.
 For more information about the split file system, please click here.